-The further South you go, the less divers you see, which is in itself an advantage.
+The further south you go, the fewer divers you see, which is in itself an advantage.
 In the context of Maldives – the further away from Male you go, the less boat traffic you see.

 Liveaboards make it awesomely convenient, I describe this as Economies of Scale applied to ‘comfort’.

 For example, let’s say you travel 1 hour on average to your dive starting point.
 Then you spent 30 minutes getting your gear unpacked and arranged on the boat.
 Then you drive for another 30 minutes to the dive site.
 And do the whole way back.